Cognitive-Computing-Group/NEMO/README.md

 To reproduce the results from the paper, see the [Automatic workflow](#automatic-workflow) section.

-If you want to export the data to other formats, see the [Exporting data](#exporting-data) section.
+To export the data to other formats, see the [Exporting data](#exporting-data) section.

 # Usage